ethan-l-chen-24/HomeMade-Search-Engine/README.md

     - the previously lab, from which I took heavily
     - The comments from my grader on Lab 4, (which hopefully I have fixed)
     - Jack McGary for helping me understand the lab during office hours
+    - the Lab instructions, from which I copied some text when writing my design spec file
+    - Will and Kysen for helping me with a compilation error in my makefile
-    - Professor Prioleau for fixing my compilation error in my makefile
+    - Professor Prioleau for fixing another compilation error in my makefile
+    - seriously I just really really hate makefiles
     - finally, the support of my friends and family.
 Jeff, this one is for you
-    - the Lab instructions, from which I copied some text when writing my design spec file

 It is worth noting that
     - I changed the output directory of crawler from common to data
     - I rearranged some of the crawler methods and added some new helper methods to the common directory (don't worry, crawler still works)
-    - I was not able to fix the problem when it comes to the include statement and absolute paths.
-It seemed to me that even though there were no visible (red squiggly) errors, it simply would not compile without the absolute filepath
+    - I was  able to fix the problem when it comes to the include statement and relative paths, thanks to the help of
     - I added some of my own methods outisde of the requirements.
 Namely, I made the intToString() method in word.c and stringBuilder() in pagedir.c, as both methods are used very frequently throughout all modules
+    - I also changed `crawler.c` accordingly to utilitize those methods for consistency